Lab 4: Svelte (Templating & Control Flow)

 </article>

-Load your Projects page and open the dev tools console.
+Load your Projects page in the browser and open the Dev Tools Console.
 Paste the following code into it and hit Enter:

 image: $("img", a).getAttribute("src"),